-Often the safest way to communicate with others is in person, without computers or phones being involved at Telecommunication networks and the all.
-Because this is not always possible, content of your communications.
+Often the safest way to communicate with others is in person, without computers or phones being involved at all.
+Because this is not always possible, the next best thing is to use end-to-end encryption while communicating over a network if you need to protect the content of your communications.